William Cosby

-Brigadier-General William Cosby (1690–1736) was an Irish soldier who served as the British colonial governor of New York from 1732 to 1736.
-During his short term, Cosby was portrayed as one of the most oppressive governors in the Thirteen Colonies.
-In 1735, Cosby accused publisher John Peter Zenger of sedition and libel for publishing unflattering reports about Cosby.
+Brigadier-General William Cosby (1690 – 10 March 1736) was a British Army officer and colonial administrator who served as the governor of New York from 1732 to 1736.
+During his short tenure as governor, Cosby was portrayed as one of the most oppressive governors in the Thirteen Colonies.
+In 1735, Cosby accused publisher John Peter Zenger of sedition and libel for publishing unflattering reports about him.
 In spite of Cosby's efforts, Zenger was acquitted of all charges and the case helped to establish the concept of freedom of the press.

 Early life and military career

 William Cosby was born in Stradbally Hall, Queen's County, Ireland, in 1690.
-His father, Alexander Cosby of Stradbally, stemmed from a British family that emigrated to Ireland in 1590, by the first Alexander Cosby.
+His father, Alexander Cosby of Stradbally, stemmed from an English family that emigrated to Ireland in 1590, by the first Alexander Cosby.
 His mother, Elizabeth L'Estrange, was from another family of the Protestant Ascendancy.

 In 1709, 19-year-old William Cosby travelled to Italy and earned money by gambling in card games.
 The next year he enlisted in the British Army at Spain, under General Stanhope's command.
 In successive years, his military career progressed: cornet of the 5th Dragoon Guards (24 August 1705), captain of the 2nd Dragoon Guards, Harvey's Regiment of Horse (15 April 1711) and colonel of the Royal Regiment of Ireland (24 December 1717 to 1732).

 In 1711, Cosby married Grace Montagu, a lady with connections at the British court as a sister of George Montagu, 1st Earl of Halifax.
 They had five children: William (1713), Grace (1716), Elizabeth (1721), Grace (1723) and Henry (1719).
 All of them were born in Britain, most within Westminster.
 Both sons followed careers in the military afterwards.
 A third son, Alexander, born 1717, is not recorded as a son of William in contemporary documents but was a son of Grace.

 Cosby had a home in Soho Square and one in St. Leonard's Hill near Windsor, Berkshire.